-As soon as one examines it, ‘liberalism’ fractures into a variety of types and competing visions.
+Liberalism is more than one thing.
+On any close examination, it seems to fracture into a range of related but sometimes competing visions.
 In this entry we focus on debates within the liberal tradition.
-We begin by (1) examining different interpretations of liberalism's core commitment — liberty.
-We then consider (2) the longstanding debate between the ‘old’ and the ‘new’ liberalism.
-In section (3) we turn to the more recent controversy about whether liberalism is a ‘comprehensive’ or a ‘political’ doctrine.
-We close in (4) by considering disagreements as to ‘the reach’ of liberalism — does it apply to all humankind, and must all political communities be liberal?
+(1) We contrast three interpretations of liberalism’s core commitment to liberty.
+(2) We contrast ‘old’ and ‘new’ liberalism.
+(3) We ask whether liberalism is a ‘comprehensive’ or a ‘political’ doctrine.
+(4) We close with questions about the ‘ reach’ of liberalism — does it apply to all humankind?
+Must all political communities be liberal?
+Could a liberal coherently answer this question by saying No?
+Could a liberal coherently answer this question by saying Yes?

 - 1. The Debate About Liberty